RyoshiSoftware/Grid-Editor/README.md

 git clone https://github.com/Hoshinohrian/Grid-Editor.git
 ```

-Follow the guide [here](https://jeannoelseneque.medium.com/game-development-with-raylib-c-16790c4b4f4b) on how to setup Raylib on your local machine if not done already.
+Follow the guide <a href="https://jeannoelseneque.medium.com/game-development-with-raylib-c-16790c4b4f4b" target="_blank">here</a> on how to setup Raylib on your local machine if not done already.

 Press F5 to start the project.